 You should also be wary of having personal information, passwords, bank and credit card details stored on your device.
 At very least, make sure your device has a strong password, or is protected with a biometric lock.

-It's also worth considering travel insurance with gadget insurance, which gives you more tailored protection than a regular travel insurance policy.
+It's also worth considering travel insurance with gadget cover, which gives you more tailored protection than a regular travel insurance policy.

 Traveller's tip: If you're travelling as a couple or family, have an emergency procedure in place in case someone's device is lost or stolen.